partykit/partykit/apps/docs/src/content/docs/guides/validating-client-inputs.md

 ## Validating binary messages

-In the above examples, we assumed that the WebSocket messages are JSON strings.
-However, PartyKit supports sending raw binary data, too.
+The above examples assume that the WebSocket messages are JSON strings.
+However, PartyKit supports [sending raw binary data](./guides/handling-binary-messages/) as well.

 `zod` is agnostic to the data serialization and encoding formats.
 In all above examples, we have first called `JSON.parse` to parse the data to plain JavaScript objects before validating the format.